 - 1/2 cup of liquid soap (she swore by Ivory)

 Like everything else, she made taking a bath an exciting experience.
 These early sensory memories stay with us long after we’ve outgrown the events.
 I’ve made the homemade bubble bath for my granddaughters and hope the tradition continues on.

-Dressing for the Town
+Dressing for the Trip to Town

 After we had bathed, we dressed to “go to town.”
 For my grandmother, that meant a hat.
 Here too, she included me in the decision.
 She set out several and asked which one I thought matched her dress.